The Doctrine of Eclipse holds that unconstitutional laws are not void but inactive, and can be revived if the constitutional conflict is resolved.

 To sum it up, the laws that stand in violation of FR become hidden by the FRs because of their supremacy hence casting an eclipse on it.
 To make the laws enforceable and operative again, it is mandatory that the restriction is removed by amending the corresponding FR.

-The theory of this doctrine is explained in the context of Article 13 of the Indian Constitution that envisages four principles for application of Fundamental Rights.
-Art 13 deals with laws inconsistent with or in derogation of the Fundamental Rights.
+The theory of this doctrine is explained in the context of Article 13 of the Indian Constitution which envisages four principles for application of Fundamental Rights.
+Article 13 deals with laws inconsistent with or in derogation of the Fundamental Rights.
 [1] It states that:

 1. “All laws in force in the territory of India immediately before the commencement of this constitution, in so far as they are inconsistent with the provisions of this part, shall, to the extent of such inconsistency, be void.